Undergraduate Curriculum Map

 Fundamental design, ethical awareness, and liberal arts prepare students for the upper division courses in which students engage with the profession within and beyond the classroom through a rich array of field trips, firm visits, networking events, and internship opportunities.
 Our rigorous design studio curriculum prepares students to contribute meaningfully to the built environment.
 Students gain critical thinking and research skills, in addition to design and technical skills, to be prepared for the evolving profession.

 The Bachelor of Architecture program is accredited by NAAB and satisfies the education component of the US architectural licensure requirements.
 The length and outcomes of all B. Arch programs must follow NAAB Criteria.
-View course descriptions here.
+The 150-unit program applies to students who entered the program in Fall 2025 and after.
+View course descriptions

 B. Arch IPAL Track